corcor27/Introduction_to_R/_episodes/11-Rstudio-layout.md

 >## Bottom left
 >* **Console pane:**
 >This is the console pane.
-It should be prepopulated with text detailing things the version of R you are currently using, among other things.
+It should be prepopulated with text detailing the version of R you are currently using, among other things.
 The console is your primary interface with the R programming language.
 You will use it often for inputting prompts and displaying outputs.
 {: .callout}

 >## Top left